During your study Bachelor International Bachelor Economics and Business Economics

 The study load of each programme is specified in credits.
 An academic year consists of 60 ECTS (European Credit Transfer System) credits.
 Each block consists of 12 ECTS.
 One credit is the equivalent to 28 hours of study and includes time spent in lectures, tutorials, reading, preparing for tests and writing exams and papers.

-With the double programme BSc² Econometrics/Economics, students are required to receive more than 60 credits.
+With the double bachelor in Econometrics and Economics, students are required to receive more than 60 credits.

 Binding Study Advice (BSA)